sohaibrabbani/GUI-traversal-of-Multiple-Search-Algorithms-Using-N-Tier-Architecture/README.md

 •	Users can input the graph according to their requirement and apply operation. <br />

 ## Requirement Specifications
 The effectiveness and efficiency of the program are the requirements of the system architecture for this system.
-This section specifies the tools which are required for this application to run or if you desire to design a similar application like this, the system requirements are: <br />
+This section specifies the tools which are required for this application to run or if you desire to design a similar application like this, the system requirements are: <br /> <br />
-•	SWI Prolog <br />
+**•	SWI Prolog <br />
 •	Visual Studio 2017 C# <br />
 •	Visual Studio 2017 Windows Form <br />
 •	Microsoft Graph Layout <br />
-•	Notepad++ <br />
+•	Notepad++ <br />**

 ## Collaborators